- Chart

 Core Business Areas

-- Electric Vehicle Manufacturing: Design, development, and manufacturing of electric vehicles (EVs).
+- Electric Vehicle Manufacturing and Sales: Design, development, manufacturing, and sale of premium electric performance vehicles.

 Leadership and Structure